prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The name of the service name used by the underlying StatefulSet(s) as the governing service.
+<p>serviceName defines the name of the service name used by the underlying StatefulSet(s) as the governing service.
 If defined, the Service  must be created before the Prometheus/PrometheusAgent resource in the same namespace and it must define a selector that matches the pod labels.
 If empty, the operator will create and manage a headless service named <code>prometheus-operated</code> for Prometheus resources, or <code>prometheus-agent-operated</code> for PrometheusAgent resources.